EV Charging Guide

 How many EV charging apps do I need?

-Most drivers need 2-3 apps to cover the charging networks along their regular routes.
-One app for your most-used network gives you the best rates.
-A second app covers a different network for backup.
-A third, such as a roaming or aggregator app, handles the rest.
-Carrying more than that is fine but rarely necessary for daily driving.
+Most drivers need 2-4 apps to cover the charging networks along their regular routes.
+In Europe especially, one app for your most-used network often gives you the best price and the easiest session start.
+A second network app covers a different operator for backup.
+Then a roaming or aggregator app helps with travel and unfamiliar chargers.

 Can I use one app for all EV chargers?

 Not reliably.
-Roaming and aggregator apps let you access many networks from a single app, but they typically charge higher rates than the host network's own app.
-Some chargers also require the network's native app or RFID card to start a session.
-One app can cover most situations, but you will pay more and occasionally encounter chargers it cannot activate.
+Roaming and aggregator apps let you access many networks from a single app, but they often charge more than the host network's own app.
+Some chargers are also easier to start through the native network app or that network's RFID card.
+One app can help on a trip, but it usually does not replace the network apps you use most.

 Do I need a different app for DC fast charging and AC charging?